-How I went from an anxious, self-critical, eating disordered isolate without a regular job, to someone who meets with people daily and runs retreats to share the profound practice of The Work of Byron Katie, and exploring our stressful stories about life.
+How I went from an anxious, self-critical, eating-disordered isolate without a regular job, to someone who meets with people daily, runs retreats to share the profound practice of The Work of Byron Katie, and explores stressful stories about life with joy.

 But most of us haven't had it all easy.

-My depression, sense of anxiety, frustration and fear kicked off with my departure to college.
+My depression, sense of anxiety, frustration and fear grew clear with my departure to college.

-Leaving home for college, I began to read books about calming down, meditation, inner freedom.
+Leaving home, I began to read books about calming down, meditation, inner freedom.
 I rarely felt it.
-Off at college, despite external success (the lead role in the autumn play for example), I began binge-eating and purging, and running faster, longer and harder in my cross country training.
+Off in a dorm, despite external success (the lead role in the campus theater for example), I began binge-eating and purging, running faster, longer and harder in my cross country training, and withdrawing from friends.

 I dropped out, exhausted and confused in spring of my Freshman year.
 The therapy began.

-I continued my studies of the human condition, and wondering what life is for?
-My father got leukemia and died.
-I went to group therapy (little did I know how much that would favorably affect my mental health) met a lovely man, and had two beautiful babies.
+My studies of the human condition grew more acute, and wondering "what life is for"?
+A huge life event causing immense grief was the death of my father from leukemia.
+How could he die when I was only in my twenties?
+Feeling terribly lost, I went to group therapy (little did I know how much that would help) then met a lovely man, and had two beautiful babies.
 I finally quit binge-eating after ten years of torture.
 I couldn't believe I felt stable or happy enough about life to have kids.

 Parenting brought out all my fears and perfectionism.
 I home-schooled, then gave up.
-My ability to say "no" clearly and wanting my kids to have a good life and not be depressed like I had been made parenting often tinged with fear.
+My ability to say "no" clearly or wanting my kids to have a good life and not be screwed up like me made parenting tinged with fear.

 And then, one of the most devastating experiences of my internal life: abortion.
 My husband said he absolutely could not handle a 3rd baby.
 He cried.
 I cried as I went through the procedure.

-And then, I had a nervous break-down.
-Absolutely desperate, hating myself, shocked that I could do that.
+I had my first panic attack, a brief nervous break-down, following this experience.
+Absolutely desperate, hating myself, shocked that I could do something I didn't really want to do.
 I couldn't stop crying.

 I found out about Byron Katie, and I went to the School for The Work.